The Superwife

 The Superwife (German: Das Superweib) is a 1996 German comedy film directed by Sönke Wortmann and starring Veronica Ferres, Joachim Król and Richy Müller.
 Veteran star Liselotte Pulver appears in a supporting role.

 Cast

 Reception

-The film was the third most popular German film of the year with admissions of 2.3 million, behind only Werner: Eat My Dust!!! and Jailbirds.
+The film was the third most popular German film of the year with admissions of 2.3 million and a gross of 24.4 million Deutsch Mark, behind only Werner: Eat My Dust!!! and Jailbirds and the eleventh highest-grossing overall for the year.